Nottingham boxer Carl Froch admits prolonging title fight

-The British Boxing Board of Control said it would now speak to Froch.'Not illegal'
+The British Boxing Board of Control said it would now speak to Froch.

 The Nottingham boxer said he could have finished the fight in the fourth round but deliberately avoided doing so because of bets made on it finishing in the fifth.